formateli/tryton_xml_import/README.rst

 - Any attribute in 'data' element is ignored.
 - Take care with user wich is importing the data, 'admin' user is a smart election because is not associated with any company, so property fields will have general values for all companies.
 - With --update argument, records will be updated instead of creation, the id must be same as database id for records.
 If record is not found an error is raised.
-- 'search' and 'pyson' attribute are not implemented at the moment.
+- 'pyson' attribute is not implemented at the moment.

 Usage